jamierytlewski/jamierytlewski.github.io/index.md

 The IS Department and Application Developers have separate book clubs and I have been the lead for two of the book club books.

-#### March 2016 – Present
+#### March 2016 – June 2022
 ##### System Analyst at Michigan State University, East Lansing, MI
 In charge of seven different websites of variable programming languages.
 The languages include Classic ASP, .NET, and PHP.
 I mostly did back-end programming, but also need to do the front-end programming.
-I have created a Facebook Bot that does quizzes and interacts with users. https://m.me/globalEDGEmsu
+I had created a Facebook Bot that does quizzes and interacts with users.

 For the globalEDGE website I have also used IBM's Watson to create a podcast from the blog entry. https://podcasts.apple.com/us/podcast/globaledge-blog-podcast/id1439945015?app=podcast&mt=2